Old Catholic Church: Apostolic succession

 Old Catholicism values apostolic succession by which they mean both the uninterrupted laying on of hands by bishops through time (the historic episcopate), and the continuation of the whole life of the church community by word and sacrament over the years and ages.
-Old Catholics consider apostolic succession to be the handing on of belief in which the whole Church is involved.
+Old Catholics consider apostolic succession to be the handing on of belief in which the whole Christian Church is involved.
 In this process the ministry has a special responsibility and task, caring for the continuation in time of the mission of Jesus Christ and his apostles.

 According to the principle of ex opere operato, certain ordinations by bishops not in communion with Rome are still recognised as being valid by the Holy See, and the ordinations of and by Old Catholic bishops in the Union of Utrecht churches has never been formally questioned by the Holy See until the more recent ordinations of women as priests.

+Marriage

+Same-sex wedding in an Old Catholic Church in Belgium.

+Some churches support blessings of same-sex marriage.
+These include the Old Catholic Church of the Netherlands since 2006, the Catholic Diocese of the Old Catholics in Germany since 2021, Christian Catholic Church of Switzerland, and Old Catholic Church of Austria since 2022.